 To formulate an ebook, consider the overall topic you want to discuss and collect blogs that feed into the topic of choice.
 Supplement with additional info and research and take time formatting and designing your ebook so it looks like its worth investing in.

 The length of an ebook can vary depending on what concept you're exploring.
-To get your head around what a ebook should look like, check out the ebooks from three resources; HubSpot, the MailChimp resources centre and Help Scout.
+To get your head around what an Ebook should look like, check out the ebooks from three resources; HubSpot, the MailChimp resources centre and Help Scout.

 Final thoughts